9sphere/text-detector/README.md

 [Text Segmentation in Image.ipynb](https://github.com/muthuspark/text-detector/blob/master/notebooks/Text%20Segmentation%20in%20Image.ipynb)

 ## Accuracy
-The accuracy depends a lot of the threshold parameters in the `utils.thresholds.py` file which may need tweaking for different kinds of datasets.
+The accuracy depends a lot on the threshold parameters in the `utils.thresholds.py` file which may need tweaking for different kinds of datasets.

 ## References
 B. Epshtein, E. Ofek and Y. Wexler, "Detecting text in natural scenes with stroke width transform," 2010 IEEE Computer Society Conference on Computer Vision and Pattern Recognition, San Francisco, CA, 2010, pp. 2963-2970.